Vinessa Shaw: 2006–present: Further film and television roles

 She subsequently had a lead role in the romantic drama Two Lovers (2008) opposite Joaquin Phoenix and Gwyneth Paltrow.
 Two Lovers premiered at the Cannes Film Festival in 2008 and was released theatrically in February 2009.

 In 2013, she had a supporting role opposite Jude Law in Steven Soderbergh's psychological thriller Side Effects.
-She next appeared in the Eddie Dodson biopic Electric Slide (2014), followed by the crime thriller Cold in July (also 2014), a film adaption of the 1989 novel of the same name, opposite Michael C. Hall, Sam Shepard, and Don Johnson.
+She next appeared in the Eddie Dodson biopic Electric Slide (2014), followed by the crime thriller Cold in July (also 2014), a film adaptation of the 1989 novel of the same name, opposite Michael C. Hall, Sam Shepard, and Don Johnson.
 Shaw also had a multi-episode arc on the Showtime drama series Ray Donovan in its second season (2014).

 Shaw starred as a psychiatrist in the 2017 horror film Clinical, which was distributed via Netflix.
 She follow this with a lead in another Netflix-released horror film, Family Blood (2018) which was produced by Blumhouse Productions.

 Shaw had a supporting role in the depression-era sports drama 12 Mighty Orphans (2021), based on American football coach Rusty Russell (portrayed by Luke Wilson).
 The same year, she starred in the independent psychological horror film We Need to Do Something, which was filmed during the COVID-19 pandemic and co-starred Sierra McCormick, Pat Healy, and Ozzy Osbourne.

 In 2023, Shaw returned to television, guest-starring in seven episodes of the Apple TV+ sports drama series Swagger.
 In November 2024, she guest-starred on the series Cruel Intentions, followed by a guest appearance as a medical examiner on the series Yellowstone.